 - Anti-phishing measures that helped prevent a Russian attack on investigative journalists

-- Our iOS security model, which goes well beyond that of most apps
+- Our iOS security model(new window), which goes well beyond that of most apps

 These security features are largely unique to Proton.
 While often not visible to the user, they offer a much higher level of security than similar services.